 To put Paul’s Christology in perspective, we should consider his almost complete lack of credentials.
 His legitimacy rested solely on his claim that God had revealed everything to him, an extremely weak argument.
-Christian history is littered with charismatic cult leaders who’ve thought or pretended that God talked to them.
-They’ve usually spent their youth studying scripture, started their own sect, and then tried to control everyone in it, which is precisely what Paul attempted.
+Christian history is littered with charismatic cult leaders who have thought or pretended that God talked to them.
+They have usually spent their youth studying scripture, started their own sect, and then tried to control everyone in it, which is precisely what Paul attempted.
 Joseph Smith and David Koresh are typical examples.
 It turned out Paul’s writings helped create the biggest cult of them all.

 These rather bizarre and innovative ideas were unknown to John the Baptist and Yeshua (Jesus,) and repugnant to James, Peter, the other disciples, and the entire Jewish nation.
 Paul met James and Peter, but thought they had

 “nothing to add to the good news I preach.”
 They were messianic Jews who Paul knew opposed Roman rule, so he berated their beliefs and promoted his own.

 Paul was cunning, opportunistic, and manipulative, and cleverly tailored all his innovative arguments to suit whichever community he was writing to.
 He invented long-winded waffling tales about his own credibility, God, heaven, Christ, Jews, and Gentiles, and they do not make sense.

 Paul knew nothing of a Jesus born to a virgin, the preacher who could cater for a crowd with a few loaves and fishes, command graves to open, cast out devils, walk on water, or cure leprosy.
 He never met Jesus, or described him.
 The “road to Damascus” story was invented by the author of Acts.
 Paul teaches us more about Jesus by what he does not say than what he does.
 He indirectly proved that the Gospels are mainly mythical.